 Ignore the Victorian-sounding name for a second, because The Old Apothecary is a great coworking space with a nice East Coast vibe.
 This coffee shop on Barrington Street is a great place to relax and get to work, and if you’re the busy-body type, it’s close to almost anywhere you need to visit as a professional in downtown Halifax.
 This unique spot should be on the top of your list for Halifax coworking spaces.

 Designed more so for the tech genius and entrepreneur, or for just students who have a few bright ideas; Volta Labs is a great spot located on Barrington and Spring Garden.
-This vibrant coworking space is well furnished, comfortable, and offers board and meeting rooms for your team.
-Not only that, Volta Labs hosts a plethora of events from networking events, founder chats, pitch meetings, hackathons, and other important information sessions.
-Whatever you need, Volta Labs has it
+This vibrant coworking space is well-furnished, and comfortable, and offers board and meeting rooms for your team.
+Not only that, Volta Labs hosts a plethora of events from networking events, to founder chats, pitch meetings, hackathons, and other important information sessions.
+Whatever you need, Volta Labs has it.

 If you are looking for web design services in Halifax or Mobile app development in Halifax